keu/docs/software/install-azure-standard.md

 > **Note:** You must URL encode any special characters in your Postgres password.

 A few additional configuration notes:
 - If you provision an external database, `postgresqlEnabled` should be set to `false` in Step 8.
+The in-cluster database should be used only for development or proof-of-concept installations.
+All production installations should use an external database.
 - If your organization uses Azure Database for PostgreSQL as the database backend, you need to enable the `pg_trgm` extension using the Azure portal or the Azure CLI before you install Astronomer Software.
 If you don't enable the `pg_trgm` extension, the install will fail.
 For more information about enabling the `pg_trgm` extension, see [PostgreSQL extensions in Azure Database for PostgreSQL - Flexible Server](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-extensions).
 - If you provision Azure Database for PostgreSQL - Flexible Server, it enforces TLS/SSL and requires that you set `sslmode` to `prefer` in your `config.yaml`.